Dog Soldiers: Indian wars

 In the late 1860s, the Dog Soldiers were crucial in Cheyenne resistance to the expansion into their territory.
 Dog Soldiers refused to sign treaties that limited their hunting grounds and restricted them to a reservation south of the Arkansas River.
 They attempted to hold their traditional lands at Smoky Hill, but the campaigns of General Philip Sheridan foiled these efforts.
 After the Battle of Beecher's Island, many Dog Soldiers were forced to retreat south of the Arkansas River.

 In the spring of 1867 they returned north with the intention of joining Red Cloud and his Oglala band in Powder River.
 Attacked by General Eugene Carr, the Dog Soldiers began raiding settlements on Smoky Hill River in revenge.
 Eventually, Chief Tall Bull led them west into Colorado.
 After raiding sites in Kansas, they were attacked by a force composed of Pawnee Scouts led by Major Frank North, and United States cavalry, who killed 23 of an estimated 450 Cheyenne warriors (5%), including Tall Bull, in the Battle of Summit Springs in June 1869.

-Depiction in fiction

-Film

-The Dog Soldiers are featured in John Ford's She Wore A Yellow Ribbon (1949).

-Last of the Dogmen (1995) is a fictional film about the search for and discovery of an unknown band of Dog Soldiers from a tribe of Cheyenne Natives who escaped the 1864 Sand Creek massacre and survived for more than a hundred years secluded in the Montana wilderness.